Hydrogen Innovation

 Hydrogen 101

 Hydrogen is the simplest and most abundant element in the universe.
-Many stars, including the sun, are primarily hydrogen combined with other gases like helium.
-On earth, hydrogen is rarely found in its pure form; instead, it’s typically found in compounds such as water (H2O) or fossil fuels like methane (CH4).
+On Earth, hydrogen is rarely found in its pure form; instead, it’s typically found in compounds such as water (H2O) or fossil fuels like methane (CH4).

-For decades, hydrogen has been used as a feedstock in industrial, manufacturing, and technology operations, including the production of ammonia for agriculture, oil refining, and electronics manufacturing.
-But hydrogen is also a carbon-free energy carrier, which means that it can be used to store, move and deliver energy produced from other sources, and when used as a fuel, it produces water vapor instead of GHG emissions.
+For decades, hydrogen has been used as a chemical feedstock in industrial applications, manufacturing, and technology operations, including the production of ammonia for agriculture and oil refining.
+But hydrogen is also a carbon-free energy carrier, which means that it can store, move, and deliver energy.
+When used as a fuel, its only byproduct is water vapor.

-Currently, most of the hydrogen produced in the U.S. is made from natural gas, through a chemical process called Steam Methane Reforming (SMR).
-This process releases CO2 as a byproduct.
+Currently, most of the hydrogen used today comes from natural gas as a feedstock that undergoes a chemical process called Steam Methane Reformation (SMR).
+This hydrogen production process releases carbon dioxide (CO2) as a byproduct.

 More Information